photo by Joseph Pearson on Unsplash

 If you’re a woman trying to conceive, you’re probably spending an awful lot of time tracking your cycle, taking your temperature, watching your diet, checking your mucus (oh, the joy …) and all kinds of other things you never realized you’d do in order to get pregnant.

-You may also be giving your partner the side-eye and thinking, This is so unfair!
-Why doesn’t he have to completely change his habits and schedule and diet and track things on calendars!
-And you’d be totally right.
+You may also be giving your partner the side-eye and wondering why he doesn’t have to completely change his habits and schedule and diet and track things on his calendars!

 The simplest measurable part of a man’s reproductive health is sperm count, or the number of sperm in his ejaculate, most often expressed as the number of sperm found per millilitre (ml) of semen with each ejaculation.